 3.3.
-Has advice been provided to the Attorney-General on whether any provisions of this Bill appear to limit any of the rights and YES freedoms affirmed in the New Zealand Bill of Rights Act 1990? -- --
+Has advice been provided to the Attorney-General on whether any provisions of this Bill appear to limit any of the rights and freedoms affirmed in the New Zealand Bill of Rights Act 1990?
+YES The Ministry of Justice has received a copy of the Bill and will raise any potential inconsistencies with the Attorney-General ntial